With so many content management system (CMS) options out there for small and mid-market companies, how do you choose the right one for your company?

-For purposes of this article, we are looking at content management systems that are currently rated “above average” in terms of customer satisfaction according to G2 Crowd’s “Best Web Content Management Software” rating.
+For purposes of this article, we are looking at Web CMS that are currently rated “above average” in terms of customer satisfaction according to G2 Crowd’s “Best Web Content Management Software” rating.
 This means that you won’t find information about popular choices like ExpressionEngine and Umbraco since they fall in the “below average” quadrant of G2 Crowd’s customer satisfaction rating.

-Our experience is that you can make almost any content management system work for your business, but the "right fit" really depends on how you plan to use your website to generate sales and the level of user friendliness you'll need during the process of updating your website.
+Our experience is that you can make almost any content management system work for posting digital content for your business, but the "right fit" really depends on how you plan to use your website to generate sales and the level of user friendliness you'll need during the process of updating your website.